 We are an externally-managed, non-diversified closed-end management investment company that filed an election to be regulated as a BDC under the 1940 Act.
-In addition, we have elected and qualified to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code.
+In addition, we have elected, and intend to qualify annually, to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code.